 Spring Boot With GraphQL: What The Cool Kids Are Doing

-Attention: The following article was published over 3 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.This article is going to introduce you to Spring Boot with GraphQL.
-We’ll walk through a simple beer app to show you what it can do.
-So you have built this really …
+Attention: This article was published over 5 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.This article is going to introduce you to Spring Boot with GraphQL.
+Weโll walk through a simple beer app to show you what it …

 Spring Boot & Apache Camel: Navigating the Data Processing Desert